apostrophecms/moog-require/README.md

   defaultBaseClass: 'module'
 });

-synth.define({

 // SETTING A DEFAULT OPTION THAT APPLIES TO *ALL* MODULES
-  // (because we're setting it for the defaultBaseClass) 'module': {
+// (because we're setting it for the defaultBaseClass) synth.define('module', {
   color: 'gray'
-  },
+});

 // CONFIGURATION (IMPLICIT SUBCLASS) OF A PROJECT-LEVEL MODULE
-  // (same technique works to configure an npm module)
+// (same technique works to configure an npm module) synth.define('events', {

-  'events': {
   color: 'blue',
   // More overrides in lib/modules/events/index.js (above).
   // Anything here in app.js wins
 },

-  // EXTENDING A PROJECT-LEVEL MODULE TO CREATE A NEW ONE 'parties': {
+// EXTENDING A PROJECT-LEVEL MODULE TO CREATE A NEW ONE synth.define('parties', {
   // Let's subclass a module right here in app.js (usually we'd just
   // set site-specific options here and put code in
   // lib/modules/parties/index.js, but you're not restricted)

   extend: 'events',
   color: 'lavender',

   // Let's alter the "tags" option before the
   // base class constructors are aware of it

   beforeConstruct: function(self, options) {
     options.tags = (options.tags || []).concat('party');
   },

-    // This constructor can take a callback, even though
-    // the base classes don't.
-You can mix and match
+  // Could be async, or not

-    construct: function(self, options, callback) {
+  construct: function(self, options) {
     // options.color will be lavender
     var superGet = self.get;
-      self.get = function(params, callback) {
+    self.get = function(params) {
       // override: only interested in parties.
 Let's
       // assume the base class uses this as a query params.title = /party/i;
-        return superGet(params, callback);
+      return superGet(params);
     };

     // Output names and full folder paths of all modules in the
     // subclassing chain; we can use this to push assets and
     // implement template overrides
     console.log(options._directories);
   },

-    setBridge: function(modules) {
-      // Do something that requires access to the
-      // other modules, which are properties of
-      // the modules object
-    }
-  }
 });

-// Instantiate all the modules, passing in some
-// universal options that are provided to all of them.
-This
-// only instantiates modules mentioned in `definitions`, but
-// they may override or subclass modules in npm or the
-// project-level modules folder

-return synth.createAll({ mailer: myMailer }, function(err, modules) {
-  return modules.events.get({ ... }, function(err, events) {
-    ...
-  });
-});

-// We can also tell the modules about each other.
-This
-// invokes the setBridge method of each module, if any,
-// and passes the modules object to it

-synth.bridge(modules);

-// We can also create an instance of any module at any time,
+// We can create an instance of any module at any time,
-// and pass it additional options.
-This is useful if you are
+// and pass it additional options
-// not following the singleton pattern.
-We don't promise
-// killer performance if you create thousands of objects
-// per second

-return synth.create('parties', { color: 'purple' }, function(err, party) {
+const party = await synth.create('parties', { color: 'purple' });
-  ...
-});
 ```

+As noted in the moog documentation, `beforeConstruct`, `construct` and `afterConstruct` can all be `async` functions.

 ## Replacing a module with another npm module

-The `monsters` npm module works great for most people, but you've created a superior replacement, `scary-monsters`.
+The `monsters` module works great for most people, but you've created a superior replacement, `scary-monsters`.
 And you want people to be able to use it as a drop-in replacement, without changing code that refers to the `monsters` module.

 This is especially useful if you want other moog types that subclass `monsters` to automatically subclass `scary-monsters` instead.